cadeef/cade-task/README.md

 ## Caveats

-- Apple doesn’t expose the ability to create lists via the EventKit API or AppleScript. 😔 In scenarios where a project task list doesn’t exist, you’ll need to create the list in Reminders.app.
 - Task wraps [Keith Smiley’s reminders-cli](https://github.com/keith/reminders-cli).
 Task is intended as a backend-agnostic wrapper that standardizes use without being tied to a specific implementation— I don’t want to retrain muscle memory if a new killer app comes along.

 ## License